BeeRaspberry/bee_pi/README.md

 ## Work Flow
 The work flow is simple.
-1. read the configuraton file
+1. read the configuration file
 2. check the defined probes for values
 3. record data
    1. transmit data if API enabled AND network available